eigmax/Ziren/docs/src/introducation/overview.md

   Emulates MIPS instructions while generating execution traces with embedded constraints (ALU, memory consistency, range checks, etc.) and treating columns of execution traces as polynomials.
 - ​STARK Proof Generation:

-  Compiles traces into Plonky3 AIR (Algebraic Intermediate Representation), and prove the constraints using the Fast Reed-Solomon Interactive Oracle Proof of Proximity (FRI) technique.
+  Compiles traces into Plonky3 AIR (Algebraic Intermediate Representation), and proves the constraints using the Fast Reed-Solomon Interactive Oracle Proof of Proximity (FRI) technique.
 - STARK Compression and STARK to SNARK:

   To produce a constant-size proof, zkMIPS supports first generating a recursive argument to compress STARK proofs and then wrapping the compressed proof into a final, Groth16-compatible proof for ​efficient on-chain verification.
 - Verification:

-  On-chain verification of Groth16-compatible proof.
+  On-chain verification of the Groth16-compatible proof.

 ## Core Innovations
 Building on ZKM's full functionality, zkMIPS optimizes the entire ​workflow to achieve industry-leading performance: